 Instagram provides several features and effects to make your Reels come to life.

-You can add audio tracks, AR effects, and timers and countdowns to your Reels videos.
+You can add audio tracks, AR effects, timers, audio tracks, sound effects, countdowns, and voiceovers to your Reels videos.

 You can also align objects from one clip to another, and speed up or slow down parts of the audio.

 You can add music backgrounds to your Reels in one of two ways:

 - Add original audio, created by you.
 This option also allows other users to create a Reel using your audio recording.

 - Use the audio tool to add music from the Instagram library.
 You can select which part of the song you want to play in your Reel.

 To add music and other effects to your Reels, use the tools menu on the left (when you’re on the record screen).